Pradeep-001-hub/caurborated-2-wheelerEngine-life-prediction/README.md

 # Engine-life-prediction
-Predicting life of 2 wheeler engine by analysing the exhaust gases lambda sensor
+Predicting life of 2 wheeler engine by analysing the exhaust gases using lambda sensor